 Setting, planning and achieving goals is no easy task, yet there are steps, considerations and many practical things that can be put in place to increase the chances of success.
 We want to teach children how to set realistic goals and be clear about how they’re going to get there.
 And even with the best-laid plans, there are many pitfalls.
 Learning about how to overcome the challenges that knock us off course, is an essential topic to look at in detail.
 With a healthy dose of self-reflection children can recognise why they fail and do something about it, in turn feeling great about themselves, boosting their confidence and aspirations.

 The World Economic Forum set out the top ten skills employers of the future will want in their workforce.
-The future they talk of in their 2016 study is of 2020!
-Our Boost programme not only delivers important content relating to our seven key life an learning skills, but also those held high by the World Economic Forum.
+The future they talk of in their 2016 study is 2020!
+Our Boost programme not only delivers important content relating to our seven key life and learning skills, but also those held high by the World Economic Forum.
 We want children to be successful in their lives right now, as they grow up and also in their future with whatever career route they choose to take.